 How will I feel after Breast Augmentation Surgery?

-Some patients don’t like Tramadol (may feel too lightheaded, or the room feels as if it is moving, or it just causes nausea), but will tolerate Codeine (and vice versa).
+Some patients do not like Tramadol (may feel too lightheaded, or the room feels as if it is moving, or it just causes nausea), but will tolerate Codeine (and vice versa).
 Adjustments will be made if needed.
-Occasionally patients feel nauseated as the anaesthetic leaves the system, or sometimes as a result of morphine that has been given by the anaesthetist during the operation.
+Occasionally patients feel nauseated or actually vomit in the early post-operative period, sometimes as a result of morphine that has been given by the anaesthetist during the operation.
 Both of these are soon out of the system and generally gone by the following morning.
+Anti sickness drugs will be used if you have a tendency to sickness.

 What happens after the operation?

-When the surgery is finished, the anaesthetic will stop and you will gradually wake up over about 5-minutes.
-At this point, you are taken to the recovery area.
+When the surgery is completely finished, and the dressings have been applied, the anaesthetic will be discontinued and the anaesthetist will allow you to gradually wake up over about 5-10 minutes.
+You will normally gradually become aware again once you are around in the post-operative recovery area.
 You are supervised by the anaesthetist and the experienced recovery nurse and then by the recovery nurse alone.
 The tube that was in your mouth will have been removed and you will feel sleepy.
 You stay in recovery until you are more alert and then you are taken back to your room where you should feel quite comfortable.
 The nursing staff adjust your medication as needed.
 Your throat may feel slightly sore from the breathing tube but you will be able to sip water straight away.
 You may need to visit the bathroom, and you should have the nurse help you in case you feel light-headed.

 At this stage, there is still a drip on the back of your hand, and this is taken down when you are drinking properly.
 The venflon (the name for the small plastic needle in the back of the hand) is taken out the following morning but can come out earlier if you are comfortable and not feel nauseated.